-If the usage over the last 7 days decreased by 50% or more, an account will get a 0 score.
-If the usage over the last 7 days increased by 100% or more, an account will get a 100 score.
+If the usage over the last 7 days decreased by 50% or more, the metric will contribute a score of 0.
+If the usage over the last 7 days increased by 100% or more, the metric will contribute a score of 100.

-Real-time visualization of accounts distribution
+Real-time visualization of account distribution

 In the example above, a data point of (1.5, 80) means that the account had a 50% increase in this metric and that would rank an account at 80 percentile across all the accounts.
 In other words, about 80% of the accounts had less than 50% increase in the value of this metric.
 A range of roughly 0.9 (10% decrease) to 1.5 (50% increase) will put an account in the yellow band.

-Real-time visualization of component weight distribution
+Real-time visualization of section weight distribution

 When configuring the health score, you'll see two bar charts displayed on the top right of the page.
-The top chart shows you, in real-time, the normalized percentage weight of each component towards the overall health score, based on your assigned weight to each component.
+The top chart shows you, in real-time, the normalized percentage weight of each section towards the overall health score, based on your assigned weight to each section.
 And the bottom chart shows you the number of accounts that fall into each health band based on the current health score configuration.

-Update account health score
+Updating account health score

 Once you've completed the health score configurations, click "Save" to save all the changes.

-Rank of health score configurations
+Priority rank of health score configurations

 Example health score configuration

-3. Age of open invoices associated with an account.
+3. Age of open invoice(s).

 If an account has an open invoice that's more than or equal to 90 days old, it'll get 0 score.
 If an account has an open invoice that's less than or equal to 45 days old, it'll get 100 score.

-4. No. of current open support tickets associated with an account.
+4. Number of current open support tickets.